gtag('config', 'UA-143572265-1');

 What does facet joint pain feel like?

-An acute facet joint pain is described as a very sharp sensation.
-The pain is often aggravated by movement.
-For example if your right acute facet joint is damaged: side bending to the right will be very painful.
+Acute facet joint pain causes a very sharp sensation.
+Movement often aggravates the pain.
+For example, if your right facet joint is damaged, bending to the right will cause significant pain.
 It may even feel like an electric shock.

 the origin of the facet joints in the lumbar spine.
 Above and side view

-Our body is very good at trying to use different muscles and joints instead of those that are restricted or damaged.
-This can often cause pain on the opposite side to the locked facet joint.
-In the lower spine, it may lead to or even be associated with conditions such as sacroiliac joint pain and/or sciatica.
+Our body actively recruits different muscles and joints when others are restricted or damaged.
+This compensation often causes pain on the side opposite the locked facet joint.
+In the lower spine, it can lead to-or contribute to-conditions such as sacroiliac joint pain or sciatica.
 Most commonly you will notice decreased movement and pain or difficulty in stretching muscles and tendons in certain directions.

 How does your osteopath diagnose and treat facet joint pain?

 The most accurate diagnosis of an irritated or restricted facet joint is by physical examination.
-Osteopaths are trained to examine the spine and they develop a remarkable sense of touch.
-By listening to your explanation of how the symptoms onset and by observing your movements, They are able to ascertain whether your facet joints are restricted or irritated.
+Osteopaths train to examine the spine and develop a remarkable sense of touch.
+By listening to your explanation of how the symptoms began and observing your movements, they can determine whether your facet joints are restricted or irritated.

-Once facet joint irritation has been identified, the osteopath may gently using their hands to mobilise and open the restricted facet joint and if appropriate, introduce a joint manipulation to free it.
-Following this technique, correct functioning of the joint may be restored.
+Once the osteopath identifies facet joint irritation, they may gently use their hands to mobilize and open the joint.
+If appropriate, they may also perform a joint manipulation to free it.
+After this technique, the joint can restore its proper function.

 Our osteopath assessing a client's facet joints in the middle spine.